saibhreas/mern-lgoin-app/READme.md

 * Understanding of technical concepts
 * Example of writing style

+*READme.md* files should be at the least: readable, concise, organized, and succinct.
+They should have a style that reflects the purpose of the repository, the project, or the app it represent.

 #### Part Two: **mern-lgoin-app** is currently a work in progress building a basic functioning MERN based login authroization app.

 *  review of MERN App generation concepts.